Phoenicianism

 Phoenicianism is a form of Lebanese nationalism that places ancient Phoenicia as the chief ethno-cultural foundation of the Lebanese people.
-It is juxtaposed with Arab migrations to the Levant following the early Muslim conquests in the 7th century, which resulted in the region's Arabization.
-As such, this perspective opposes pan-Arabism and pan-Islamism, and also seeks to resist Syrian influence on the Lebanese political and cultural spheres.
+It is juxtaposed against the Arabization of Lebanon following the early Muslim conquests in the 7th century, and as such opposes pan-Arabism and pan-Islamism, and also seeks to resist Syrian influence on the Lebanese political and cultural spheres.

 Within Lebanon, the Phoenicianist ideology has most notably garnered support among Lebanese Christians, especially the Maronites.
 Adopted by Christian intellectuals upon the creation of the French-administered State of Greater Lebanon, Phoenicianism has been endorsed by a number of prominent Lebanese figures, such as the Maronite poet Saïd Akl, and by political organizations like the Lebanese Renewal Party, which was succeeded by the Guardians of the Cedars.
 It was a popular viewpoint among Christian political-military factions during the Lebanese Civil War.

-Discourse on Lebanese identity

-Proponents of Phoenicianism claim that the land of Lebanon has been inhabited uninterruptedly since Phoenician times, and that the current population descends from the original population, with some admixture due to immigration over the centuries.
-They argue that Arabization merely represented a shift to the Arabic language as the vernacular of the Lebanese people, and that, according to them, no actual shift of ethnic identity, much less ancestral origins, occurred.
-In light of this "old controversy about identity", some Lebanese prefer to see Lebanon, Lebanese culture and themselves as part of "Mediterranean" and "Canaanite" civilization, in a concession to Lebanon's various layers of heritage, both indigenous, foreign non-Arab, and Arab.
-Some consider addressing all Lebanese as Arabs somewhat insensitive and prefer to call them Lebanese as a sign of respect of Lebanon's long non-Arabic past.

 History

 Background

 Phoenicia was an ancient Semitic civilization originating in the coastal strip of the Levant region of the eastern Mediterranean, primarily located in modern Lebanon.
 The Phoenicians were organized in city-states along the northern Levantine coast, including Tyre, Sidon and Byblos.
 A seafaring people, they established colonies such as Carthage, Utica and Cadiz.
 The Phoenicians foremost legacy lies in the creation of the world's oldest verified alphabet.
 Phoenician expertise also encompassed shipbuilding and navigation, and they were renowned for their extensive international trade network.
 The Bible documents the connections between the Phoenicians and the Israelite kings, highlighting their notable contributions in cedarwood and craftsmanship for Solomon's Temple.